West African students honour Ugwuanyi

-Students of West African subregion under the auspices of the West Africa Students’ Union (WASU) has honoured Governor Ifeanyi Ugwuanyi of Enugu State with “The Chief Custodian of WASU in Nigeria” award.
+Students of the West African sub-region, under the auspices of the West Africa Students’ Union, WASU, have honoured Governor Ifeanyi Ugwuanyi of Enugu State with the ‘The Chief Custodian of WASU in Nigeria’ award.

-Presenting the award to Gov. Ugwuanyi at the Government House, Enugu, the President of WASU, Comrade Romans O. Pillah stated that the honour was in recognition of the governor’s commitment to peace and good governance as well as his friendly disposition to education and wellbeing of students “at the national and regional student leadership structure and support for leaders of Enugu State extraction at various echelons including Comrade Chidi Ilogebe – immediate past NANS President, and others”.
+Presenting the award to Governor Ugwuanyi at the Government House, Enugu, the President of WASU, Romans Pillah, stated that the honour was in recognition of the governor’s commitment to peace and good governance, as well as his friendly disposition to education and well-being of students at the national and regional students’ leadership structure and support for leaders of Enugu State extraction at various echelons, including Chidi Ilogebe – immediate past NANS president, and others.

-Comrade Pillah expressed delight at the governor’s leadership role in providing the platform for student leaders of Enugu State to excel, stressing that “our study has proven that your leadership has benefited the national and regional student leadership structure”.
+Pillah expressed delight at the governor’s leadership role in providing the platform for student leaders of Enugu State to excel, stressing that “our study has proven that your leadership has benefited the national and regional student leadership structure.”

 The WASU president told Gov. Ugwuanyi that the award was also “in recognition of your tremendous/consistent empowerment of students/youths, community and humanity in general within Nigeria and beyond”.